Compare

 Model Derivative API

-Part of Autodesk Platform Services (APS), formerly Forge, this API converts proprietary design files into neutral formats like SVF for viewing in the Forge Viewer.
-It’s necessary for applications requiring converting design files into viewable or transferable data.
+Part of Autodesk Platform Services (APS), formerly Forge, this API converts proprietary design files into neutral formats, such as SVF, for viewing in the Forge Viewer.
+It’s necessary for applications that require converting design files into viewable or transferable data.

-To interact with Autodesk’s APIs—whether the AEC Data Model API, Data Management API, or others—users must work within a developed application or use Autodesk’s online explorer.
+To interact with Autodesk’s APIs, including the AEC Data Model API and Data Management API, users must work within a developed application or use Autodesk’s online explorer.

 This creates a somewhat restricted environment for those wanting more immediate or flexible access to their data.